Kotlin/KEEP/proposals/KEEP-0467-will-become-value.md

 For contrast, some standard-library types are **already** inline `value class`es and need no migration: `UByte`, `UShort`, `UInt`, `ULong`, [`kotlin.time.Duration`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.time/-duration/), and `Result`.
 Each of them wraps a single field, which is exactly the case the current inline `value class`es already cover.

-Not every candidate can carry `@WillBecomeValue` right away.
-Everything in the first two groups below can be annotated **today**: each is `final`, shallow-immutable, and has no `open` supertype, so it already passes the [applicability](#applicability) checks.
-The types in the last group are value-like too, but **cannot be annotated yet** because a `value class` may be neither `open` nor a subtype of an `open` class — they must first shed `open` from their own declaration or from the class they inherit.

 **Multi-field values, blocked only by the single-field restriction.** These are ordinary immutable `final` classes that cannot be inline `value class`es today solely because they hold more than one field, so they become expressible only with full (multi-field) value classes: